 ■ Complex pedestrian ramps and catch basins throughout the city;

-■ Pedestrian improvements throughout the city, including sidewalk redesign and replacement, installation
+■ Pedestrian improvements throughout the city, including the installation of new trees and tree pits;

-■ A 20,000-square-foot pedestrian plaza at 185th Street on the campus of Yeshiva University that includes
+■ A 20,000-square-foot pedestrian plaza at 185th Street on the campus of Yeshiva University;

-■ Electrical equipment in the 70th Avenue Substation in Queens, where Triumph supported the electrical
+■ Electrical equipment in the 70th Avenue Substation in Queens as well as electrical substation

 ■ Restoration and construction of a massive seawall at Long Island’s Cold Spring Harbor Laboratory.